Headstock IPA brewed by Better Bitters Brewing - Burlington, Ontario

 Headstock IPA is a boldly hopped, full bodied American style IPA.
 This IPA

-is brewed primarily with nugget hops, which gives rise to a distinct hop
+is brewed with Amarillo, Simcoe, Equinox and Mosaic hops, which gives rise to a distinct hop

 flavor, bitterness and aroma.
 It also uses blend of classic European and

 North American malts to enhance the body and full flavour.
 No additives.
 No